Cardholder Frequently Asked Questions

 - Use your cards to pay bills in person or online

-- Improves control over money – use only what you need, when you need it
+- Improves control over money – take only what you need, when you need it

 - Account information and customer service – available 24 hours a day, 7 days a week

-Recipients can choose to transfer some or all of their funds from their New York Child Support Prepaid Debit Card to their own bank account.
+Recipients can transfer funds from their Kansas Unemployment Benefit Debit Card to their own bank account.
 In addition, recipients can take the debit card to any Mastercard bank nationwide to make a cash withdrawal.

 How to Activate Your Debit Card

-- You'll receive your New York Child Support Prepaid Debit Card in the mail along with instructions on how to activate and use it.
-Once you receive the card, you can activate online at www.bankofamerica.com/nycsdebitcard or by calling (844) 323-7637 toll-free, TTY (866) 656-5913.
+- You’ll receive your Kansas Unemployment Benefit Debit Card along with instructions on how to activate and use it.
+Once you receive the card, you can activate online or by calling 1.844.484.0046 toll-free.
+Once activated, you may use your card.

 - the 16-digit number that appears on the face of the card

 - the 3-digit card security number that appears on the back of the card